 Double Cleansing

 A two-step cleansing method can be helpful to dislodge sebum plugs.
 Start with massaging a cleansing balm or oil onto your dry skin to dissolve sebum and makeup before rinsing.
-Sometimes if you continue to massage your oil cleanser for a few minutes, you might experience sebum plugs coming out and feeling like “grits” under your fingers.
+Sometimes, if you continue to massage your oil cleanser for a few minutes, you might experience sebum plugs coming out and feeling like “grits” under your fingers.

 Follow with a gentle foaming cleanser to thoroughly cleanse and remove any remaining oil or impurities: